Frequently Asked Questions

 Q: What do the green dots bouncing around represent?

-Each green dot represents a pending transaction submitted to the blockchain network but not yet confirmed.
-These transactions are waiting in the mempool (memory pool)—essentially a queue where transactions compete for inclusion in the next block.
-On Ethereum, you might see hundreds of green dots during peak activity as users submit swaps, transfers, NFT mints, and smart contract interactions.
-The number of dots corresponds to actual real-time mempool data from blockchain nodes.
+Pending transactions waiting in the mempool—a queue where transactions compete for inclusion in the next block.
+During peak activity you'll see hundreds as users submit swaps, transfers, mints, and contract interactions.
+Dot counts match real-time mempool data from blockchain nodes.

 Q: What does the bus represent in the visualization?

-The animated bus represents a confirmed block that's been added to the blockchain.
-Just as a city bus picks up passengers waiting at a stop, a blockchain block collects pending transactions from the mempool and confirms them permanently on the distributed ledger.
-Each bus displays its block number (position in the blockchain's history) and transaction count (throughput).
-Bus colors indicate the dominant transaction types within that block—green for transfers, blue for swaps, purple for mints, etc. Watching bus frequency reveals each network's performance: Base buses arrive every 200 milliseconds, Ethereum buses every 12 seconds, Bitcoin buses every ~10 minutes.
+A confirmed block.
+Just as a city bus picks up passengers, a block collects pending transactions and confirms them on the ledger.
+Each bus shows its block number and transaction count.
+Colors indicate dominant transaction types—green for transfers, blue for swaps, purple for mints.
+Bus frequency shows network speed: Base every 200ms, Ethereum every 12 seconds, Bitcoin every ~10 minutes.

 Q: Why do I see different colored dots on Ethereum that are larger than the green ones?